 Speak clearly and be direct so that the employer can hear you.
 Use eye contact to make a connection with the employer.

 Stay confident.
 Any sign of nervousness or uncertainty will be noticed by the employer.
 Employers are looking for confident and competent employees.

 Don’t speak in generalities.
 Vague answers provide very little information about your abilities.
-Give specifics by providing examples and explainging what you mean.
+Give specifics by providing examples and explaining what you mean.

 Turn negatives into positives, especially when talking about your weaknesses.
-Flip it by showing that how you turn your weakness into a strength, or what you're doing to correct yoru weakness.
+Flip it, by showing how you turned your weakness into a strength, or what you're doing to correct your weakness.

 If you're not sure of question, rephrase as you understood it.
 That way if it's not correct, they can tell you what they meant and you can answer the question correctly.

 Don’t share too much personal information.
 The fact that you are married, have children, or grew up in a certain area doesn't make you qualified for a job.
 Focus on the things that do make you qualified: education, skills, work experience, etc.

 Be conversational, but not chummy.
 You want to connect with the employer by having a conversation, but don't get too comfortable.
 Be appropriate with how you answer questions and speak as if you would speak to your pastor or other authoritative figure.

 The first five minutes of an interview are critical because before the interview starts the employer is going by what he/she sees, not hears.
 The employer is already critiquing the following, so be sure to give a good first impression.

 You can practice your interviewing skills online using InterviewStream.
 Log into your hireTSTC account below to access InterviewStream on your dashboard and start practicing!